 - Vitamin B12 deficiency in pernicious anemia causes psychosis and depression.

-- Vitamin C causes scurvy which can result in psychiatric disturbance.
+- Vitamin C causes scurvy which can result in a psychiatric disturbance.

-The patients’ nutritional evaluation will involve as simple screen for obvious deficiencies, such as iron and calcium, however referral to a nutritionist is optional.
+The patients’ nutritional evaluation will involve a simple screen for obvious deficiencies, such as iron and calcium, however, referral to a nutritionist is optional.

 Heavy Metal Screening